catinsurance/IsaacBlueprints/docs/tutorials/crash_course/familiars.md

 mod:AddCallback(ModCallbacks.MC_EVALUATE_CACHE, mod.EvaluateCache, CacheFlag.CACHE_FAMILIARS)
 ```

-Next, to fill the function.
 Checking what familiars should spawn, adding familiars, or removing them is all handled through the [EntityPlayer:CheckFamiliar](https://wofsauge.github.io/IsaacDocs/rep/EntityPlayer.html#checkfamiliar) function.
-It is not 100% required, but is convenient for most use-cases.
+It is not necessarily required, but is convenient for most use-cases.
 The function takes the following arguments:

-- What familiar variant to spawn.
+1. What familiar variant to spawn.
-- How many familiars are expected to be present.
+2. How many familiars are expected to be present.
-- An [RNG](https://wofsauge.github.io/IsaacDocs/rep/RNG.html) object for determining its InitSeed.
+3. An [RNG](https://wofsauge.github.io/IsaacDocs/rep/RNG.html) object for determining its `InitSeed`.
-- An [ItemConfigItem](https://wofsauge.github.io/IsaacDocs/rep/ItemConfig_Item.html) object for linking an item to the spawned familiar.
-This is optional to include, but will be used for this tutorial.
+4. An [ItemConfigItem](https://wofsauge.github.io/IsaacDocs/rep/ItemConfig_Item.html) object for linking an item to the spawned familiar.
+This is necessary for [Sacrifical Altar](https://bindingofisaacrebirth.wiki.gg/wiki/Sacrificial_Altar) to function properly, but is technically optional.
-- An integer to spawn a specific `SubType` of familiar.
+5. An integer to spawn a specific `SubType` of familiar.
 This is optional, and by default spawns familiars with a subtype of `0`.

 The familiar variant is already stored earlier in the lua file.
 For the number of familiars to spawn, this can be any number you'd like, but the most common example is how many copies of the item Isaac has combined with the number of [TemporaryEffects](../general/temporary_effects.md) of the item.
 The purpose of the latter is for items such as Box of Friends, where it will add a `TemporaryEffect` of your familiar item to spawn a copy of your familiar without needing to own the item.

+???+ bug "CheckFamiliar and RNG"
-For the RNG, it's a bit more complicated.
-The `RNG` object passed into `CheckFamiliar` is used for the familiar's InitSeed, which is often used by modders as a unique identifier for each individual familiar. `CheckFamiliar` is bugged in the sense that it will not advance the `RNG` object's seed, meaning multiple of the same familiar would spawn with the exact same InitSeed, potentially disrupting other mods.
-The only reliable way to fix this is to pass a completely random RNG seed every time the function is called.
-This won't cause any issues as, once a familiar is spawned, it will keep its InitSeed until it is removed from the player entirely.
+	The `RNG` object passed into `CheckFamiliar` is used for the familiar's `InitSeed`, which is often used by modders as a unique identifier for each individual familiar.

-???- note "rng:Next()"
-	Calling `:Next()` on a persistent RNG such as `EntityPlayer:GetCollectibleRNG` will technically resolve the aforementioned issue, however if more than one familiar is added simultaneously, it will "invisibly" advance the RNG object for the other familiars after the first one.
-This can be accomplished with adding more than one TemporaryEffect for your familiar's item at the same time.
-Paired with the bug of it not updating the passed RNG object, this will make it so the next time a new version of your familiar spawns, it will have the same InitSeed as one of the extra copies.
+	`CheckFamiliar` is bugged in that it will get new seeds from the RNG object provided *without* actually changing the object.
+This means that if you use `CheckFamiliar` to spawn 3 new familiars at once, they will all have different seeds, but the RNG object will still have the seed it started with.
+However, if you use `CheckFamiliar` to spawn one familiar 3 separate times (like Box of Friends), they'll all have the same seed.

+	A simple way to fix this is to either advance the RNG object manually for each familiar spawned, or to just provide a unique RNG object to `CheckFamiliar` every time you use it.
+This tutorial will use the latter solution for simplicity.

 ```Lua
 local mod = RegisterMod("My Mod", 1)